 Beware the Nice Ones: Kotonoha is a sweet girl, if shy and withdrawn.
 Push her too far, however, and she goes off the deep end, resulting in her murdering Sekai or committing suicide.
 Outside of the bad endings, she proves herself to be quite capable of manipulation and other underhanded tactics on a level with the girls who bully her, all for the sake of keeping Makoto from leaving her.

-Big Damn Heroes: In the game, Sekai's mother, of all people, in the "Bavarois" ending.
-Because of manipulation by Kotonoha, Sekai goes home crying thinking she'll never forgive Makoto for "cheating" on her.
+Big Damn Heroes: In the game, Sekai's mother Youko of all people, in the "Bavarois" ending.
+Because of Kotonoha's manipulation, Sekai goes home crying thinking she'll never forgive Makoto for "cheating" on her.
 Makoto goes to her home and begs to be forgiven, but Sekai just tells him to leave.
-Then Sekai's mother arrives home with bavarois, noticing that Makoto has been sitting outside for hours thinking there's nothing good about himself.
-Makoto even refuses to go inside when Sekai's mother asks, so Sekai's mother calls him a "stubborn boyfriend" for turning down an invitation from a beautiful woman.
-That irritates Sekai who insists there's good things about him too...so, Sekai's mother asks, why doesn't Sekai give him the spare bavarois and tell him that?
+Then Youko arrives home with bavarois, noticing that Makoto has been sitting outside for hours thinking there's nothing good about himself.
+Makoto even refuses to go inside when she asks, so Youko calls him a "stubborn boyfriend" for turning down an invitation from a beautiful woman.
+That irritates Sekai who insists there's good things about him too...so Youko asks, why doesn't Sekai give him the spare bavarois and tell him that?
 That causes Sekai and Makoto to reconcile sobbing that they love each other.

 Black Blood: The broadcast version of the ending.
 The DVD version leaves all the blood in its red glory.